Ryan Nassib

 Ryan Paul Nassib (born March 10, 1990) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Syracuse Orange.
 He was selected by the New York Giants in the fourth round of the 2013 NFL draft.
 He was also a member of the Jacksonville Jaguars.

+Early life

+Ryan Paul Nassib was born on March 10, 1990, in West Chester, Pennsylvania.
+He attended Malvern Preparatory School in Malvern, Pennsylvania.

 College career

-Nassib received an athletic scholarship to attend Syracuse University, where he played for the Syracuse Orange football team from 2008 to 2012.
+Nassib received an athletic scholarship to attend Syracuse University, where he played for the Orange from 2008 to 2012.
 He redshirted the 2008 season, sitting on the bench behind Cameron Dantley.
 Nassib was named as Syracuse's new starting quarterback during 2009 spring practices, jumping over Dantley and Andrew Robinson.
 After just one week of fall practice, however, head coach Doug Marrone named Duke transfer Greg Paulus as the team's 2009 starter.
 Backing up Paulus, Nassib played 10 games during the 2009 season where he played a role in specific offensive packages against Minnesota and Northwestern.
 Against Penn State, he completed 4-of-5 passes for 30 yards, including his first completion on his first career pass.
 He ended the 2009 season throwing for 422 yards and three touchdowns with a 116.69 QB rating.